 There are four types of questions:

-- The first four questions in the assessment
+- The first ten questions in the assessment

 - Yes or No questions, explanations required in some cases